-- Speed of change in innovation and advances position through our unique omnichannel in pet care and clinical technology. - Cost increases seen in materials and labour. - Material changes in customer behaviour and needs, driven by concerns around affordability, sustainability, and the environment making pet ownership less attractive.
+- Speed of change in innovation and advances in pet care and clinical technology. - Cost increases seen in materials and labour. - Material changes in customer behaviour and needs, driven by concerns around affordability, sustainability, and the environment making pet ownership less attractive.